 C, which later on grew as a full-featured general-purpose scripting language.

 PHP is used to develop dynamic websites.
-It is a server-side scripting language that is interpreted by the Zend engine and converted into HTML at the client browser.
+It is a server-side scripting language that the Zend engine interprets and converted into HTML in the client browser.
 The syntax of PHP is similar to